mariamwalaa/mariamwalaa/README.md

 - 🎓 In addition, I previously started a Bachelor of Business Administration (BBA) from the Schulich School of Business at York University, which I departed in 2017.

-- 💼 I have over 5 years of internship experience working on data science in engineering, retail, and CPG, contributing to a range of projects that have made a significant impact.
+- 💼 I have over 5 years of internship experience working on data science in technology/software, retail, and CPG, contributing to a range of projects that have made a significant impact.

 - 🌐 I am proficient in Python (pandas, numpy, etc.) and R (tidyverse), and actively improving on SQL and PySpark.